What Did I Do to Deserve This, My Lord? 2

 What Did I Do to Deserve This My Lord!?
 2 (formerly known as Holy Invasion of Privacy, Badman!
-2: Time to Tighten Up Security!, known as Yūsha no Kuse ni Namaiki da or2, 勇者のくせになまいきだor2, literally "For a hero, [you are] quite impudent/cheeky/bold] 2)" in Japan) is a real-time strategy/god game for the PlayStation Portable.
-It is the sequel to What Did I Do to Deserve This, My Lord?.
+2: Time to Tighten Up Security!, known as Yūsha no Kuse ni Namaiki da or2, 勇者のくせになまいきだor2, literally "For a hero, [you are] quite impudent/cheeky/bold] 2)" in Japan) is a real-time strategy video game developed by Japan Studio and Acquire and published by Sony Computer Entertainment for the PlayStation Portable.
+It is the sequel to What Did I Do to Deserve This, My Lord? and was followed up by No Heroes Allowed!.

 The game was released in Japan in 2008, and was announced for a North American release during Tokyo Game Show 2009.
 This release was delayed until May 4, 2010, due to NIS America changing the game's name from Holy Invasion Of Privacy, Badman!
 2: Time to Tighten Up Security! to What Did I Do to Deserve This, My Lord!?
 2 to avoid conflict with the Batman license.
+Tecmo Koei released the localized version in Europe.
 The UMD release includes the first game.